2019 MIT ENERGY CONFERENCE

 Industry professionals, students, researchers, engineers, academics, policymakers, analysts, and folks enthusiastic about the future of energy and energy technologies are all encouraged to attend.
 The conference is open to both domestic and international attendees.

 How could people participate in the 2019 MIT Energy Conference?

 Those who were interested in speaking at the conference submitted a description about their background and what they were interested in speaking about through our contact form.
 Their submission was sent to our content directors for consideration.
 Proposals for poster presentations with an optional demonstration at the Showcase (see next question) were also be submitted through our contact form.

 Poster presentations were welcomed to be submitted for the 2019 Conference.
 Poster and interactive presentations or demonstrations were featured at the Tech Showcase, held on the evening of April 4th.
 Prospective participants were invited contact us to let us know what they were interested in presenting and would be considered once the official call for Tech Showcase presenters began.

 What was the process for international attendees?

 Attendees were responsible for their transportation and lodging costs.
-Groups of 10 or more were able to arrange a group rate discount at the Boston Marriott Cambridge (subject to availability).
+Groups of 10 or more could arrange a group rate discount at the Boston Marriott Cambridge (subject to availability).

 Hotels in the area:

-Boston Marriott Cambridge (hotel where the conference was held): http://www.marriott.com/hotels/travel/boscb-boston-marriott-cambridge/
+Boston Marriott Cambridge (hotel where the conference is held): http://www.marriott.com/hotels/travel/boscb-boston-marriott-cambridge/

 Residence Inn Cambridge (adjacent to the hotel where the conference will be): http://www.marriott.com/hotels/travel/boscm-residence-inn-boston-cambridge/